Kakamotobi/Learned/Backend/Node/07-Express-Middleware.md

   - Each middleware has access to the request and response objects and `next`.
   - Middleware can end the HTTP request by sending back a response with methods like `res.send()`.
   - OR middleware can be chained together, one after another by calling `next()`.
-- The "handlers" can be a middleware or a controller.
+- Every handler/controller is a middleware until it responds to the request.

 ## Controllers
 - Controllers have access to the request and response objects in order to formulate a response to the client's request.